 Undergraduates at Penn can request permission to submatriculate into the AMCS Masters degree program.
 AMCS does not allow double counting of courses: you must take 8 courses, not counted toward any other degree, and write a Masters thesis, or take two additional courses on an advanced topic, which are also not being counted toward another degree.
 To be admitted as a submatriculant a student must demonstrate a high level of mathematical aptitude and proficiency, usually by taking undergraduate mathematics courses at the level of MATH 312/512, 360-1, 370-1, 410, 425, 430, and receiving excellent grades.
 Typically submatriculants are not permitted to use 500-level Mathematics courses, other than MATH 546-7, 570-1, 580-586, toward their list of required courses, and must take a preponderance of Mathematics courses.
 Submatriculants should have an adequate background to pass the Written Preliminary Examination upon admission to the program.

 - Course requirements: A minimum of eight units of graduate courses at the University of Pennsylvania, numbered 500 and above (or, rarely, 400-level courses with the permission of the Chair), is required for the Masters degree.
-Other than MATH 546-7, most 500 level Mathematics courses are not accepted.
+Other than MATH 546-7, most 500 level Mathematics courses are only accepted in extenuating circumstances at the discretion of the AMCS chair.
 This list of courses must usually include courses in applied algebra, applied analysis, probability and statistics, and numerical methods.
 The list of courses must be approved by the Graduate Group Chair of the AMCS graduate group.
 To be approved there must be a preponderance of graduate-level mathematics courses.
 To receive the Masters degree a student must have at least a 3.0 cumulative grade point average in courses counted toward the degree.

 - Admission to candidacy: Admission to Masters candidacy is achieved by passing the Written Preliminary Examination, at the masters level, and by satisfactory performance in course-work.
 Masters students must pass the Written Preliminary Exam in order to graduate.